 Puppies can be a lot of work.
-A bit like toddlers they often get into things, need to be kept occupied and need lots of training to help them grow into stable, well behaved adults.
-You will need to have at least 2 hours of free time each day to train and socialise your new puppy.
+A bit like toddlers they often get into things, need to be kept occupied and need lots of training to help them grow into stable, well-behaved adults.
+You will need to have at least 2 hours of free time each day to train and socialize your new puppy.
 The first 16 weeks of your puppy’s life is crucial for normal social development.
 And maintenance of social skills and training needs to be continued intensively through the first 12 months of a young dog’s life.
 We all know those fearful, anxious dogs that are unable to be walked around other dogs or bite small children.
-Many people assume these dogs were abused in the past, where it is much more likely they didn’t receive adequate socialisation during critical stages of their development.
+Many people assume these dogs were abused in the past, where it is much more likely they didn’t receive adequate socialization during critical stages of their development.

-If you do decide to buy a puppy, make sure the breeder allows you to visit his/her home prior to the sale to inspect both parents and never buy from a pet shop, as they all purchase their puppies from puppy farms (even if they assure you they don’t!), leading to long term health and behavioural problems.
+If you do decide to buy a puppy, make sure the breeder allows you to visit his/her home prior to the sale to inspect both parents and never buy from a pet shop, as they all purchase their puppies from puppy farms (even if they assure you they don’t!), leading to long term health and behavioral problems.

-Pure-bred or cross-breed
+Pure-breed or cross-breed

 Cavalier King Charles Spaniel

-Topping the list of family-friendly breeds is the adorable Cavalier King Charles Spaniel.
+Topping the list of family dog breeds is the adorable Cavalier King Charles Spaniel.
 A small dog that won’t bowl the kids over, loves attention, requires only short daily walks and doesn’t need to be taken to the groomer every 6 weeks.
 They are just as trainable as any other breed, but less hyperactive and boisterous compared to some of the other terriers.
 They are loyal companions who are perfectly happy hanging around with the family and don’t require hours of training to keep them mentally stimulated.
-They can be prone to heart disease, ear problems and dental disease, so pet insurance is recommended.
+They can be prone to heart disease, ear problems, and dental disease, so pet insurance is recommended.

 The ever-popular, intelligent beagle is great for high-energy kids and active families.
 They are sturdy dogs with a very positive nature and are very happy spending lots of time outside smelling the breeze, so long as they get to enjoy lots of family time as well.
 They do tend to shed a little, but have a very short low-maintenance coat.
-Asides from occasional ear infections they are not particularly prone to costly health problems, but will need exercise to ensure they don’t gain weight.
+Asides from occasional ear infections they are not particularly prone to costly health problems but will need exercise to ensure they don’t gain weight.